-Graduates of the Graduate School of Counseling and Psychology (GSCP) have successfully obtained licensure throughout the United States and internationally.
+Alumnx of the Graduate School of Counseling and Psychology (GSCP) have successfully obtained licensure throughout the United States and internationally.

 To be licensed in Colorado, counselors must:

-Licensure requirements of state boards and licensing agencies vary from state to state in the US, as well as internationally.
+Licensure requirements of state boards and licensing agencies vary from state to state in the U.S., as well as internationally.
 Additionally, licensure requirements change over time.
-Consequently, successful completion of degree requirements is necessary for, but does not guarantee that a state or overseas board or licensing agency will accept a graduate's application for licensure, with some states and countries requiring additional course work not covered in a single graduate program.
-Thus, students are responsible for researching the educational requirements for the intended licensure or certification in the state(s), or countries, where they will seek licensure or certification.
+Consequently, successful completion of degree requirements is necessary for, but does not guarantee that a state or overseas board or licensing agency will accept a graduate's application for licensure.
+To obtain licensure some states and countries will require additional course work and clinical placement hours not included in the Naropa curriculum.
+Students are responsible for researching the educational requirements for the intended licensure or certification in the state(s), or countries, where they will seek licensure or certification.